 At Rosebank College student leadership is a vital part of school life.
 Opportunities for leadership start in Year 7 and are broadened as students enter their senior study years.

-Student Leaders are led by two College Captains and two Vice Captains.
+Student Leaders are led by two College Captains and three Vice Captains.
 All Leaders are expected to follow a code of conduct which includes respect, participation and being committed to the leadership role.
 When Student Leaders leave Rosebank College they are equipped with a range of skills and experience that take them well beyond the school years into tertiary education and the workforce.
 Student Leaders take part in a range of activities that teach them to organise and run events, network with other student leaders, participate in leadership activities that help them to identify their own leadership style, motivate and work with a team.
 We value our Student Leaders and want to provide them with meaningful, quality leadership experiences to take with them on their post-school journey.

-The Mentoring Program is the Shield for our students.
+The Mentoring Program is the shield for our students.
 It is dedicated to developing students into adults and to establish relationships that are based on mutual respect, trust and a two-way communication process.
 Mentoring provides an opportunity for sharing skills and experiences so students can develop their own personal and educational goals.

 Mentoring is facilitated at Rosebank through various Programs including the Peer Support Program.
 Newly arrived Year 7 students are mentored by a team of trained Year 10 Peer Support Leaders.
 The Program involves ongoing sessions and activities throughout Year 7, as well as the Year 7 Orientation Camp, where Year 10 Peer Support Leaders are involved.
 Mentoring is also facilitated through the Pastoral Care Program which is run by Home Room Teachers and House Coordinators.